Mark 14 torpedo: Contact exploder

 Inactivation of the magnetic influence feature stopped all the premature explosions.

 Early reports of torpedo action included some dud hits, heard as a dull clang.
 In a few instances, Mark 14s would strike a Japanese ship and lodge in its hull without exploding.
 The contact pistol appeared to be malfunctioning, though the conclusion was anything but clear until running depth and magnetic exploder problems were solved.
 The experience of Lawrence R. Daspit in Tinosa, firing nine torpedoes at a perfect abeam firing position, was exactly the sort of live-fire trial BuOrd had been prevented from doing in peacetime.
 It was now clear to all at Pearl Harbor the contact pistol was also defective.
 Ironically, a direct hit on the target at a 90-degree angle, as recommended in training, would usually fail to detonate; the contact pistol functioned reliably only when the torpedo impacted the target at an oblique angle.

 Once the magnetic influence exploder was deactivated, problems with the contact exploder became more apparent.
 Torpedoes would hit their target without detonating.
 There might be a small "explosion" when the air flask ruptured due to the impact with the target.

-Daspit carefully documented his efforts to sink 19,000-ton whale factory shipTonan Maru III on 24 July 1943.
+Daspit carefully documented his efforts to sink 19,000-ton whale factory ship Tonan Maru No. 3 on 24 July 1943.
 He fired four torpedoes from 4000 yd; two hit, stopping the target dead in the water.
 Daspit immediately fired another two; these hit as well.
 With no enemy anti-submarine combatants in sight, Daspit then took time to carefully maneuver into a textbook firing position, 875 yd square off the target's beam, where he fired nine more Mark 14s and observed all with his periscope (despite the Japanese firing at it).
 All were duds.
 Daspit, suspicious by now he was working with a faulty production run of Mark 14s, saved his last remaining torpedo to be analyzed by experts back at base.
 Nothing out of the ordinary was found.

 Lockwood's drop tests

 Daspit's cruise raised enough of an issue that tests were carried out by COMSUBPAC's gunnery and torpedo officer, Art Taylor.
-Taylor, "Swede" Momsen, and others fired warshots into the cliffs of Kahoolawe, beginning 31 August.
+Taylor, "Swede" Momsen, and others fired warshots into the cliffs of Kahoolawe, beginning 31 August 1943.
 Additional trials, supervised by Taylor, used a crane to drop warheads filled with sand instead of high explosive from a height of 90 ft (the height was chosen so the velocity at impact would match the torpedo's running speed of 46 kn).
 In these drop tests, 70% of the exploders failed to detonate when they hit the target at 90 degrees.
 A quick fix was to encourage "glancing" shots (which cut the number of duds in half), until a permanent solution could be found.